hathach/tinyusb/docs/getting_started.md

 In addition, MCU driver submodule is also needed to provide low-level MCU peripheral's driver.
 Luckily, it will be fetched if needed when you run the `make` to build your board.

+Note: some examples especially those that uses Vendor class (e.g webUSB) may requires udev permission on Linux (and/or macOS) to access usb device.
+It depends on your OS distro, typically copy `/examples/device/99-tinyusb.rules` file to /etc/udev/rules.d/ then run `sudo udevadm control --reload-rules && sudo udevadm trigger` is good enough.

 ### Build

 To build example, first change directory to an example folder.